drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 Permission is hereby granted for you to build and use these boards and codes in your lab and for your personal use.
 Please cite appropriately if you use these in your published work.

-Please contact me for:
+Please contact me if you need/want:
 <ul>
 <li>
 Pre-assembled boards
 </li>
 <li>
-Custom design or consultation
+Customization, advice, etc.
 </li>
 <li>
 Permission for use in a product or other commercial effort